jdabtieu/LyonCTF-white_flag/customrsa.md

 And vice versa for `q`.

+The above proceses can be done in sage: https://pastebin.com/TAujVsf3

 Now that we have `p` and `q`, we can place all our values in here: https://www.dcode.fr/rsa-cipher, and we get our flag: `CTF{Seriously_stop_using_RSA}`